Valdés Peninsula: Geography

+The peninsula is about 3625 km2 in size (not taking into account the isthmus of Carlos Ameghino which connects the peninsula to the mainland).
 The nearest large town is Puerto Madryn.
 The only town on the peninsula is the small settlement of Puerto Pirámides.
 There are also a number of estancias, where sheep are raised.

+Environment

 Most of the peninsula is barren land with some salt lakes.
-The largest of these lakes is at an elevation of about 40 m below sea level (see extremes on Earth), until recently thought to be the lowest elevation in Argentina and South America (the lowest point actually being Laguna del Carbón, Argentina).
+The largest of these lakes has an elevation of about 40 m below sea level (see extremes on Earth), until recently thought to be the lowest elevation in Argentina and South America (the lowest point actually being Laguna del Carbón, Argentina, which is also the lowest point in all of South America).

-Fauna
+Wildlife

-The coastline is inhabited by marine mammals, like sea lions, elephant seals and fur seals.
-The peninsula also contains the most important breeding ground for Southern right whales in the world.
+The coastline is inhabited by marine mammals, such as sea lions, elephant seals and fur seals.
+The adjacent waters contain the most important breeding ground for southern right whales in the world.
 They can be found in Golfo Nuevo and Golfo San José, protected bodies of water located between the peninsula and the Patagonian mainland.
 These baleen whales arrive between May and December, for mating and giving birth, because the water in the gulf is quieter and warmer than in the open sea.
 Orcas can also be found off the coast, in the open sea off the peninsula.
 They are known to beach themselves on shore to capture sea lions and elephant seals.

 The inner part of the peninsula is inhabited by rheas, guanacos and maras.
-A high diversity and range of birds live in the peninsula as well; at least 181 bird species, 66 of which migratory, live in the area, including the Antarctic pigeon.
+A diverse range of birds lives in the peninsula as well, with at least 181 species recorded, including the Cape petrel.
+The peninsula, along with neighbouring Punta León and Punta Loma, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of Magellanic penguins (with about 150,000 breeding pairs), rock and imperial shags, kelp gulls, and South American, Cabot's and royal terns.